moxiecode/plupload/readme.md

 Plupload depends on File API and XHR2 L2 pollyfills that currently have their [own repository](https://github.com/moxiecode/moxie) on GitHub.
-However, in most cases you shouldn't care as we bundled the latest build of mOxie, including full and minified JavaScript source and pre-compiled `SWF` and `XAP` components, with the repository here.
+However, in most cases you shouldn't care as we bundle the latest build of mOxie, including full and minified JavaScript source and pre-compiled `SWF` and `XAP` components, with [every release](https://github.com/moxiecode/plupload/releases).
 You can find everything you may need under `js/` folder.

 There are cases where you might need a custom build, for example free of unnecessary runtimes, half the original size, etc. The difficult part of this task comes from mOxie and its set of additional runtimes